 Some people say the squat is the king of the lifts, but we’re not sure it deserves the title outright: After all, there’s something just damn impressive — and impressively simple — about picking up really heavy weight off the ground.

-The deadlift is one of strength’s most straightforward, measurable tests, and while the lift has some significant variations (more on that below), it all ends with the athlete picking up the heaviest possible weight.
-And whether you’re a powerlifter, strongman, weightlifter, or CrossFitter, a weak pull is going to set you back from the competition.
+The deadlift is one of the most straightforward, measurable tests of strength, and while the lift has some significant variations (more on that below), it all ends with the athlete picking up the heaviest possible barbell.
+And whether you’re a powerlifter, strongman, weightlifter, bodybuilder, or CrossFitter, a weak pull is going to set you back from the competition.

 Below, we’ve assembled the heaviest deadlifts ever made in competition settings, including raw, equipped, strongman, “long bar” strongman, partial, and tire variations.
-We’ve also outlined how standards and rules varied for each, but no matter the specifics, there are the most impressive pulls in history — and one record has stood since 1983.
+We’ve also outlined how standards and rules varied for each, but no matter the specifics, these are the most impressive pulls in history.

-Icelandic strongman and powerlifter Benedikt Magnusson deadlifted 460.4 kg/1,015 lbs at the 2011 Ronnie Coleman Classic in Texas.
+Icelandic strongman and powerlifter Benedikt Magnusson deadlifted 460.4 kilograms (1,015 pounds) at the 2011 Ronnie Coleman Classic.
 He completed the lift without the use of straps or a specialized deadlift suit.

-British powerlifter Andy Bolton 457.5 kg/1,009 lbs at the 2009 BPC South East Championships in England.
-He performed the lift with a deadlift suit (hence “equipped”) but without the use of straps or hitching.
+British powerlifter Andy Bolton 457.5 kilograms (1,009 pounds) at the 2009 BPC South East Qualifier and Novice Bash in England.
+He performed the lift with a deadlift suit (hence “equipped”) but without the use of lifting straps or hitching.